dimi-gu/Hierarchical-Risk-Parity/README.md

 This change may alter the clustering tree, HRP weights, and backtest results.

-The linkage method alone is the key parameter of the HRP portfolio performance as it implicitly determines the re-ordered covariance matrix, the cluster's composition and th inverse-variance allcationa.
-The different performance is because the HRP's recursive bisection identifies clusters by position and not by the structure of the dendrogram.
-User can verify this behaviour by seleting, for example, the "ward" linkage.
+The linkage method alone is the key parameter of the HRP portfolio performance as it implicitly determines the re-ordered covariance matrix, the cluster's composition and the inverse-variance allocation.
+The different performance is due to the HRP's recursive bisection that identifies clusters by position and not by the structure of the dendrogram.
+User can verify this behaviour by seleting, for example, the "ward" linkage (ceil 11 of the notebook).

 ```python
 sch.linkage(dist, method="ward")
 ```

-### Minimum spanning tree

-The current minimum spanning tree is built from the correlation matrix.
-A conventional correlation-network MST is usually built from a distance matrix such as:

-\[
-d_{i,j} = \sqrt{\frac{1-\rho_{i,j}}{2}}
-\]

-Use the distance matrix as edge weights when the graph is intended to connect the most similar assets.

 ### Other assumptions